Creating Change

 • Creating a tightly knit community where academic excellence is supported

-• Choosing a nonprofit organization to raise funds or volunteer for
+• Choosing a nonprofit organization to raise funds or volunteer.

-• Engaging in political activism on a number of issues
+• Engaging in political activism on issues of importance to the group.

 3. Designing or Envisioning ("What Should Be")